hail2thief/tellez-site/content/authors/admin/_index.md

 I'm an assistant professor of political science at the [University of South Carolina](https://www.sc.edu/study/colleges_schools/artsandsciences/political_science/index.php).
 I completed my Ph.D. in Political Science at Duke University in the spring of 2019.

 In my research, I write about armed conflict, security and development, and post-conflict transitions.
+You can also find some of my writing at [Political Violence at a Glance](http://politicalviolenceataglance.org/), where I am a permanent contributor.
 At USC, I teach courses on the study of political violence and quantitative methodology.

 I am also affiliated with the [DevLab@Duke](https://www.devlabduke.com/) where I collaborate on the design and evaluation of international development programs.
 To date I have worked on projects for USAID and the World Bank in Colombia, Indonesia, and Guatemala.